Find Finland's Cheapest Spot-Price Electricity Contract

 The price of exchange electricity varies constantly.
 In the pricing of exchange electricity, spot pricing is followed, which is based on the hourly prices determined by the electricity exchange.
 The spot price is determined based on supply and demand.
 In addition to this, the price of the exchange electricity contract is also affected by the electricity transfer price, electricity tax and other possible fees.

 The price of stock electricity can vary significantly at different times depending on the day, week and year.
 For example, the demand for electricity in Finland is highest on cold winter mornings, when the price can be high.
-Similarly, on sunny and windy days, when the production of renewable energy is high, the price of electricity can be very low.
+Similarly, on sunny and windy days, when the production of renewable energy is high, cheap electricity is common.

 Some electricity providers, such as Fortum, offer price guarantees as additional services, with which you can lock in the price of electricity on the exchange for a certain period of time.
 The price guarantee reduces the price risk that is included in even the cheapest exchange electricity contracts.